adhi2k/Norm-of-a-matrix/README.md

 	3. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
-#Developed by: your name : Srinath N
+#Developed by: your name : Balaji Sk
-#RegisterNumber: 2305003009
+#RegisterNumber: 2305003001

 # 1-Norm of a Matrix
 import numpy as np